nomad3/aws-ai-cost-analysis-terraform/README.md

 After a successful `apply`, check the following in your AWS Console to ensure everything is working.

 *   **S3 Bucket:** Navigate to the S3 service.
 A bucket named `cost-analysis-poc-reports-9f8e7d-dev` should exist with a bucket policy allowing access to `billingreports.amazonaws.com`.
-*   **Cost & Usage Reports:** In the Billing and Cost Management service, find "Cost & Usage Reports".
-A report named `cost-usage-report-dev` should be present.
+*   **Data Exports (Cost & Usage Reports):** In the Billing and Cost Management service, find **Data Exports** in the left navigation pane.
+A report named `cost-usage-report-dev` should be present on the "Cost and Usage Reports" tab.
 *   **Cost Anomaly Detection:** In the Cost Management service, under "Cost Anomaly Detection", a monitor named `cost-anomaly-monitor-dev` should be active.
 *   **SNS Subscription:** In the SNS service, find the topic `cost-anomaly-alerts-dev`.
 Go to subscriptions and confirm your email subscription.
 You must click the confirmation link sent to your email.
 *   **Athena Workgroup:** In the Athena service, ensure the `cost-analysis-dev` workgroup is available.